Clustering and Runaway Merging in a Primordial Black Hole Dominated Universe: Conclusion

 Intriguingly, relics with masses satisfying $m_\relic > 10^{15}\,\mathrm{g}$ are cosmologically metastable and can account for a fraction of the present day dark matter density.
 Unlike other mechanisms that form metastable PBHs (e.g. collapsing primordial density fluctuations), here the late-time abundance is \textit{not} exponentially fine-tuned.
 Indeed, because BHD is an attractor solution for nearly any initial PBH population after inflation, these metastable relics also arise from our mechanism for a wide range of initial values $t_i$ and $m_i$.

 However, if the initial PBHs have a shot noise power spectrum, we find that relics cannot accommodate the full dark matter abundance.
 We find that, by assembling relic PBHs in the viable dark matter window ($m_\relic \sim 10^{17} - 10^{23}\,\mathrm{g}$) with the observed DM abundance, there is an irreducible tail of evaporating relics at lower masses ($10^9 - 10^{15}\,\mathrm{g}$) whose abundance is excluded by the BBN and CMB limits.
 Thus, under our minimal assumptions, this mechanism cannot account for any viable present day PBH abundance.
-It remains to be seen whether a different ansatz for the initial PBH power spectrum (e.g. more initial clustering than shot noise predicts) could allow for a viable dark matter formation scenario and we leave such analyses for future work.
+While a different ansatz for the initial PBH power spectrum (e.g. more initial clustering than shot noise predicts) might result in enhanced merging, it remains to be seen whether that could allow for a viable dark matter formation scenario.
+We leave such analyses for future work.

 Finally, we note that our results rely on several assumptions about PBH cluster evolution discussed in Sec. \ref{sec:caveats}.
-Notably, we assume that gravitational bremsstrahlung, cluster-cluster interactions, and relativistic effects (among others) do not significantly affect our results.
+Notably, we treat all of the PBHs in a cluster as evolving collectively and simultaneously, and we assume that gravitational bremsstrahlung, cluster-cluster interactions, and relativistic effects (among others) do not significantly affect our results.
 While we have presented plausible arguments for why our results should not be affected in most of these cases, many of these effects are not analytically tractable and may, nonetheless, allow for different conclusions to hold; especially when multiple effects are combined.
 Thus, in order to robustly characterize cluster evolution and relic formation during BHD, a full $N$-body simulation will ultimately be necessary.
 Running such a simulation is beyond the scope of the present work, but we strongly encourage future efforts to better understand this simple, yet physically rich cosmology.